 On November 24, 2016, the Company acquired all of the outstanding shares of CSC from PPPI, a related party under common ownership, for a total consideration of P2.0 billion.
+The carrying amounts of the consolidated assets and liabilities of CSC at the time of acquisition amounted to P8.4 billion and P5.4 billion, respectively.
+The excess of the net identifiable assets over the acquisition price is presented as Other Reserves under the equity section of the statements of financial position (see Note 21.3).

-As of March 31, 2018 and December 31, 2017, the outstanding liability to PPPI arising from this transaction amounted to P500.0 million, which is presented as part of Trade payables under the Trade and Other Payables account in the consolidated statement of financial position (see Note 13).
+As of June 30, 2018 and December 31, 2017, the outstanding liability to PPPI arising from this transaction amounted to P500.0 million, which is presented as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 13).